incoresemi/uatg/docs/source/creating_new_tests.rst

    :linenos:

   branch_predictor:
-    utg_gshare_fa_btb_fill_01: "fill the BTB with entries"
+    uatg_gshare_fa_btb_fill_01: "fill the BTB with entries"
-    utg_gshare_fa_btb_selfmodifying_01: "ASM that modifies itself, also used to verify functioning of fence instruction"
+    uatg_gshare_fa_btb_selfmodifying_01: "ASM that modifies itself, also used to verify functioning of fence instruction"
-    utg_gshare_fa_fence_01: "Verify the functioning of fence instruction"
+    uatg_gshare_fa_fence_01: "Verify the functioning of fence instruction"
-    utg_gshare_fa_ghr_alternating_01: "fill the GHR Register with alternating 1-0 pattern"
+    uatg_gshare_fa_ghr_alternating_01: "fill the GHR Register with alternating 1-0 pattern"
-    utg_gshare_fa_ghr_ones_01: "fill the GHR Register with ones"
+    uatg_gshare_fa_ghr_ones_01: "fill the GHR Register with ones"
-    utg_gshare_fa_ghr_zeros_01: "fill the GHR Register with zeros"
+    uatg_gshare_fa_ghr_zeros_01: "fill the GHR Register with zeros"
-    utg_gshare_fa_mispredict_loop_01: ""
+    uatg_gshare_fa_mispredict_loop_01: ""
-    utg_gshare_fa_ras_push_pop_01: "Pushing and Popping the return address stack using call-ret instructions"
+    uatg_gshare_fa_ras_push_pop_01: "Pushing and Popping the return address stack using call-ret instructions"
   decoder:
-    utg_decoder_arithmetic_insts: "tests arithmetic instructions"
+    uatg_decoder_arithmetic_insts: "tests arithmetic instructions"

   decompressor:
-    utg_decompressor: "checks if mis-predictions occur and tests macro's"
+    uatg_decompressor: "checks if mis-predictions occur and tests macro's"

-The above file contains information required for UTG to pick-up the tests from your directory.
+The above file contains information required for UATG to pick-up the tests from your directory.

 This index file is written based on the modules present in the chromite core.